A Unified Phenomenology of Ion Heating in Low-$\beta$ Plasmas: Test-Particle Simulations

-\textit{Conclusion.}---In this Letter we provide a unified picture for describing ion heating in collisionless plasma turbulence across a wide range of regimes.
-The heating mechanism changes character depending on the frequency spectrum of turbulent fluctuations, transitioning from SH to QLH as the turbulence imbalance increases and reduces the relative nonlinear broadening of fluctuations.
-We propose a phenomenological model, controlled by the amplitude of fluctuations at the scale where $\nlfreq \sim \vA/l_\|$ peaks for $k_\perp\ion{\rho}\lesssim 1$, which accurately captures the ion-heating rate across both regimes.
-In the absence of a transition-range break or for minor ions, this scale is usually at $k_\perp\ion{\rho}\sim 1$ and our model reduces to the standard SH formula; however, with a transition range, caused by the helicity barrier, this scale can lie above at $k_\perp\ion{\rho} < 1$.
-Using high-resolution simulations of test particles interacting with turbulence, we show that our proposal works well in describing measured heating rates for both protons and minor ions in turbulence that is balanced, imbalanced, with or without a helicity barrier.
-The fact that this holds, despite the very different `arced' VDFs that result in imbalanced turbulence, hints at the universality of the heating mechanism.
+\textit{Conclusion.}---We provide a unified picture for describing ion heating in collisionless plasma turbulence across a wide range of regimes.
+The heating mechanism changes character depending on the frequency spectrum of turbulent fluctuations, transitioning from SH to RH as the turbulence imbalance increases and reduces the relative nonlinear broadening of fluctuations.
+We propose to extend a commonly used empirical model of heating in balanced turbulence to also capture imbalanced turbulence with a transition-range break caused by the HB, which causes a steep drop in turbulent energy at $k_\perp\proton{\rho} \sim 1$.
+Using high-resolution simulations of test particles interacting with turbulence, we show that our proposal works well in describing measured heating rates for both protons and minor ions in turbulence that is balanced, imbalanced, with or without a HB, even though the form of the ion VDF that results from the heating has a strong dependence on imbalance.

-We note that the FLR-MHD model, on which our results are based, is highly simplified, missing out the transition to ion-cyclotron waves when $\omega\sim\ion{\Omega}$.
-Additionally, we also only measure the instantaneous ion $Q_\perp$ from an initial Maxwellian, rather than tracking large changes of the velocity distribution function (as occurs for strong heating).
-Both of these issues have been addressed in a recent hybrid-kinetic study \cite{Zhang2024-hc}, which shows similar features.
-Nonetheless, the results of this Letter help to disentangle the signatures of ion heating and provide a base for more complex theories.
-The ideas presented here can also be used to understand helicity-barrier saturation on ion heating \cite{Squire2022-dm,Squire2023-jn}, which is not captured by FLR-MHD and may be important for ab-initio models of coronal and solar-wind heating.
+The FLR-MHD model, on which our results are based, is simplified, omitting the transition to ion-cyclotron waves when $\omega\sim\ion{\Omega}$.
+Additionally, we only measure the instantaneous $Q_\perp$ from an initial Maxwellian rather than tracking large changes of the VDF (as occurs for strong heating); different choices of initial velocity distribution would also affect the measured heating rate, as SH and RH presumably saturate in different ways.
+Given their modest scale separation, our results may also be affected by intermittency effects; however, this dependence is likely weak \cite{Xia2013-ob}.
+The issues of missing ion-cyclotron wave physics and long-term heating are addressed in a recent hybrid-kinetic study \cite{Zhang2025-yd}, which shows similar features in their VDFs.
+They also observe similar minor ion heating rates in balanced and imbalanced turbulence with similar amplitudes during the initial stages of heating, consistent with our results.